Bulldog Breed Council Revised Health & Conformation Scheme

 - To enable data collection, to monitor current issues of the Breed and to compare with the past and to make improvements in the future.

 - To Educate both Breeders and Pet Owners.
-To reward their participation in the scheme by achieving Bronze , Silver and Gold awards.
-(Platinum in the near Future)
+To reward their participation in the scheme by achieving Bronze , Silver and Gold awards and additional Gold Stars.

 - To update the scheme as and when required in line with new scientific/medical findings that will contribute to improving the health of the Breed